-OLR anomalies based on the GEFS RMM-index forecast show weakening amplitude early, followed by eastward propagation of a coherent MJO signal.
+OLR anomalies based on the GEFS RMM-index forecast show a weakening and mostly stationary MJO signal.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days